 - Braided line is smaller in diameter than both fluorocarbon and monofilament, which allows you to put more line on your spool.
 Braided line also makes it easier to cast longer distances.
 It’s very stretch resistant, allowing you to feel lighter bites and making it easier to drive the hook into the fish’s mouth.
 Using this type of line, however, makes tying knots difficult for a beginning fisher.
 Like fluorocarbon, it tangles quite easily, making monofilament a better overall choice for a beginner.

 Lower pound test is best used for smaller fish and while fishing in open water.
-Higher pound test is needed when fishing for larger fish and when fishing in heavy cover.
+A higher pound test is needed when fishing for larger fish and when fishing in heavy cover.
 Choose monofilament line in the 2-6lb test range for a great beginner setup.

 4. Choosing Your Hooks